UWE-Ruby/week-24/README.md

 #### Goal

-A DSL that has some of the features of a language you are already familiar like [RSpec], [Rake], or [Capistrano].
+A DSL that has some of the features of a language you are already familiar like [RSpec](https://www.relishapp.com/rspec), [Rake](http://rake.rubyforge.org/), or [Capistrano](https://github.com/capistrano/capistrano/wiki).

 An entirely new DSL that supports some of the features here: